 - Different versions of scoring models.
 All scoring models get updated every few years to improve their predictive value.
 They have names such as FICO 8, FICO 9, VantageScore 2.0 and VantageScore 3.0.
 Because lenders adopt updates slowly, one bank might check your credit using FICO 8, while the bank across the street might use FICO 9.

 - Industry-specific scores.
 An auto loan credit score, for example, might give extra weight to auto loan payment history.
 The FICO Auto and FICO Bankcard Industry Option scores are examples of formulas that give extra scoring weight to credit information about specific types of loans.

-Differences of much more than 20 points should cause concern.
-You may be looking at more-serious reporting or scoring variations, such as those involving late payments, collections or maxed-out cards.
-If an item of this nature appears on one or two, but not all three, credit bureau reports you could be seeing a larger-than-20-point score difference across the three bureaus.
+Any differences of more than 20 points should cause concern.
+You may be looking at more serious reporting or scoring variations, such as those involving late payments, collections or maxed-out cards.
+If an item of this nature appears on one or two, but not all three, credit bureau reports, you could be seeing a larger-than-20-point score difference across the three bureaus.

 If you have a mortgage pending, you may even be able to speed up the dispute process by having your mortgage broker or lender submit a “rapid rescore” request that can update your report in just a few days.

 If you notice a significant discrepancy on one or more of your credit scores, your first step should be to review all three of your credit reports from Equifax, Experian and TransUnion.
 You can order your reports for free at AnnualCreditReport.com.

 Keep a keen eye on any errors or fraudulent information.
 If anything looks incorrect or unusual in your reports, dispute that information with the credit reporting agency.